microsoft/vscode/README.md

 * - Evaluate Expressions
 * - Step through code (Step in, Step out, Continue)
 * - Add/remove break points
-* - Local variables, Global variables and arguments (experimental, still needs some polishing)
+* - Local variables and arguments
+* - Multiple Threads and Web Applications (such as Flask) (only Windows at this stage)
+* - Expanding values (viewing children, properties, etc) again only Windows at this Stage
 * Unit Testing
 * - unittests (default is on)
 * - nosetests (default is off)